wlerin/feralfilehosting/Feral Wiki/General/I want to edit or create a FAQ or guide/bbcode.md

 [h2]Closing: At the end of the FAQ[/h2]
 Please leave 4 blank lines at the end of any question you edit or submit.
 This is a visual thing.

-Credit will be attributed to the original author(s) where needed manually.
-So do not worry about this.

-[b]Attention:[/b] After you have edited the guide please submit a ticket using the title format [code single]FAQ Edit - FAQ name - Category[/code]

-In the body submit a link to the FAQ you edited.
-So for example:

-[b]Title:[/b] FAQ Edit - I want to edit a FAQ or guide - General

-[b]Body:[/b] https://www.feralhosting.com/faq/view?question=122 I fixed a broken link.

 [h2]Feral FAQ Cheat Sheet[/h2]
 What is this? this is a list of preferred formatting when adding certain info.
 Feel free to add to this.